mtlynch/mediagoblin/docs/source/siteadmin/deploying.rst

 MediaGoblin does not require special permissions or elevated access to run.
 As such, the preferred way to run MediaGoblin is to create a dedicated, unprivileged system user for the sole purpose of running MediaGoblin.
-Running MediaGoblin processes under an unpriviledged system user helps to keep it more secure.
+Running MediaGoblin processes under an unprivileged system user helps to keep it more secure.

 The following command (entered as root or with sudo) will create a